Calling all fans of unmissable TV and questionable European pop: it’s Eurovision Song Contest time again!

 The city couldn’t guarantee its main arena, the brilliantly-named Ziggo Dome, would be free come the final night.

 Eurovision doesn’t have to take place in a country’s capital.
 For instance, in 1998, the last time the UK hosted Eurovision, the final was held in Birmingham.

 This will be the fifth time Holland has hosted the competition, the last time coming back in 1980 when 1978 and 1979 winners Israel declined to hold the event for a second consecutive year.

-The exact location of the 2020 contest has yet to be determined, but previous Dutch host cities have included The Hague, Amsterdam and Hilversum.
+Previous Dutch host cities have included The Hague, Amsterdam and Hilversum.

-Who will perform at the 2020 Eurovision Song Contest?
+Who won the 2019 Eurovision Song Contest?